Godsmith/mptr-bookmark/README.md

 ## Installation

 1. Build the solution at least once, either from inside Visual Studio or with `dotnet build`.
-2. Open cmd as administrator and navigate to this folder.
+2. Run cmd as administrator and navigate to this folder.
-3. Run install.bat.
-This will create a symlink from the PowerToys plugin folder to the bin directory of this solution and restart PowerToys.
+3. Run `install.bat`.
+This will create a symlink from the PowerToys plugin folder to the output directory of this solution.
+PowerToys will be restarted.